ovh/docs/pages/platform/ai-training/14_HOWTO_add_registry/guide.en-asia.md

 With the `ovhai` command line CLI simply provide the image with `ovhai job run <image>`.

-The default shared registry remains available even with a private registry attached.
+The default shared registry remains available even with a private registry added.

 ## Going Further